pau1ie/CuriousDBA/content/post/MoreCrashConsistentRecovery.md

 So the first line of the create controlfile command looks like this:

 {{< highlight sql >}}
-CREATE CONTROLFILE REUSE SET DATABASE "CSRECO" RESETLOGS FORCE LOGGING ARCHIVELOG
+CREATE CONTROLFILE REUSE SET DATABASE "RECO" RESETLOGS FORCE LOGGING ARCHIVELOG
 {{< /highlight >}}

 Now, I have a healthy paranoia, such that before running this command I check